 - Switch coconut sugar or golden monk fruit blend for the brown sugar.

 - Want it sweeter?
-Add more brown sugar.
+Add a little more brown sugar.

 Use this dry rub in place of plain paprika in this easy, creamy smoked salmon dip.